SharafatKarim/ansi-c-balagurusamy-exercise/README.md

 (a) a = 250, b = 85, c = 25
 (b) a = 300, b = 70, c = 70
 Comment on the output in each case.

-## Chapter 3

-1. Write a program to determine and print the sum of the following harmonic series for a given value of n:
-                        1+ 1/2 +1/3 +....+ 1/n
-The value of n should be given interactively through the terminal.

-2. The price of one kg of rice is Rs.
-16.75 and one kg of sugar is Rs.
-15. Write a program to get these values from the user and display the prices as follows:
-      *** LIST OF ITEMS***
-      Item          Price
-      Rich          Rs 16.75
-      Sugar         Rs 15.00

-3. Write program to count and print the number of negative and positive numbers in a given set of numbers.
-Test your program with a suitable set of numbers.
-Use scanf to read the numbers.
-Readingshould be terminated when the value 0 is encountered.

-4. Write a program to do the following:
-(a) Declare x and y as integer variables and z as a short integer variable.
-(b) Assign two 6 digit numbers to x and y
-(c) Assign the sum of x and y to z
-(d) Output the values of x, y and z
-Comment on the output.

-5. Write a program to illustrate the use of typedef declaration in a program.

-6. Write a program to illustrate the use of symbolicconstants in a real-life application.

-7. Write a C program to input an integer and print its table.

-8. Write a C program to print the square of a number.

-9. Write a C program to input an integer between 0 and 128 and print its ASCII character.

-10. Write a C program to input the value of days and convert it into years, weeks and days.

-11. Write a C program to input the distance travelled by a car and the fuel consumed.
-Next, compute the mileage of the car.

-12. Write a C program to input the amount value and break it into the smallest possible Indian currency notes.